juergenpf/Wincurses/README.md

 ##### -W, --winconsole
 By default, we **always** use the `ncurses` configure option --enable-conpty to make sure, we support the modern pseudo-console architecture if available.
 But if your code needs to run on Windows version before Windows 10 Version 1809 (released October 2018), you can use this option in addition.
 The library is built in a way, that it detects whether or not ConPTY is supported it uses it if available.
 The classical console API will only be used, if ConPTY is not available.

+##### -P, --noconpty
+This option disables ConPTY completely and thecurses library will only be build to support the Console API fpr older Windows versions.
+This is definitively **NOT RECOMMENDED** and should only be used, if you explicitly target an environment with only older versions of Windows.

 ##### -i, --interop
 Is per default enabled for Windows cross-builds.
 It is relevant in the forms library to ease the definition of field types when calling these routines from other languages than C, which might have problems using C constructs like va_lists.